neuralvis/elpa-mirror/melpa/ebuku-readme.txt

 * the maximum number of bookmarks to show; and

-* the faces used by EBuku.
+* the faces used by Ebuku.

 ## TODO

-* One should be able to edit bookmarks directly in the `*EBuku*' buffer, à la `wdired'.
+* One should be able to edit bookmarks directly in the `*Ebuku*' buffer, à la `wdired'.
 Much of the infrastructure to support this is already in place, but there are still important details yet to be implemented.